dylan-lang/opendylan/documentation/hacker-guide/source/runtime-manager/debugger-manager.rst

 example, can break the frame's return address regardless of whether that address is a known source location).

-These functions should be considered analagous to register-debug-point (since that is what they end up doing!), hence the need for the callback argument.
+These functions should be considered analogous to register-debug-point (since that is what they end up doing!), hence the need for the callback argument.
 The callbacks should be of the same signature as those passed to :func:`register-debug-point`.